evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 }
 ```

-At the bottom of the app.ts, we included two functions of the old todo service:
+At the bottom of the `app.ts`, we included two functions of the old todo service:

 ```ts
 	/**